ghorus/mfals/README.md

 [The Website here](https://mfals.onrender.com/)

 **Note:** Please note that the website currently uses the "Free" plan on render.com because of my financial situation.
+It will take about a minute to load if it hasn't been visited for a while.

 **Purpose:** MFALS Recruiter asked for a complex SQL query, so the purpose of this project is to display sample data queries.
 The sample datas generated are related to MFALS, such as: